ProtossGP32/react-heroku/README.md

 ### `$ git commit -am "make it better"`

-$ git push heroku main
+### `$ git push heroku main`

 WAIT FOR A MOMENT WHILE A SCRIPT FINIHES

 YOU SHOULD SEE A LINK TO PROJECT

--5. when I updated my project, I run this command again to get update heroku link:
+-5. when I updated my project, I run this command again to get updated Heroku link:

 ### `$ git push heroku main`